Roll Your Own Ruby Type Checking: Part 1

 end

-We can see from this example that Sorbet provides type-checking through the use of sig
+We can see from this example that Sorbet provides type checking via a method called sig

-As you would probably expect from the Ruby ecosystem, this little snippet is built upon quite a bit of magic.
-In this post, we’ll attempt to re-invent our own annotation machinery, and use it to build a simple type-checker.
+As is common in the Ruby ecosystem, this one line type annotation is built upon some non-trivial Ruby magic.
+In this post, we’ll attempt to re-invent our own annotation machinery, and use it to build a simple type checker inspired by Sorbet.

 Repeater